stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CRYP/CRYP_AESECBmode/readme.txt

 This example behaves as below:
 - AES Encryption   (PlainData --> EncryptedData)
-- AES Key prepation for decryption (Encryption Key --> Decryption Key)
+- AES Key preparation for decryption (Encryption Key --> Decryption Key)
 - AES Decryption (EncryptedData --> DecryptedData)

 The Plain data, encrypted data and decrypted data can be displayed on a PC